bugfishtm/bugfish-cms/docs/mkdocs/docs/image.md

 ### Method 1: Choose Module from Store

 1. Login to the Administrator Site Module.
-2. Navigate to "Store".
+2. Go to the "Image" area in the "Extension" Section of the Administrator Module.
-3. Download the desired image module through the web interface.
+3. Download the desired image module through the web interface in the "Store" Tab.
-4. Navigate to the "Image Module" area of the Administrator Module.
-5. Install the uploaded image template with a desired name.
+4. Install the uploaded image template in the "Template" Tab.
-6. Follow the required steps of the image module to deploy the website by navigating to the website images subfolder or Apache2 vhost created for this image template.
+5. Navigate to your uploaded folder `example.domain/_image/FOLDERNAME/` with your web browser and follow the website images instruction or create necessary files depending on the deployed website image and its instructions.
+You can find the installed Image Website now in the "Installed" Tab of the Administrator Module.

 ### Method 2: Upload in Administrator Module

 1. Open the Administrator Module in your web browser.
 2. Login as Administrator or privileged user.
-3. Go to the "Image Module" area and select "Upload Manually".
+3. Go to the "Image" area in the "Extension" Section of the Administrator Module.
-4. Upload the image's .zip file.
+4. Upload the image's .zip file in the "Upload" Tab.
-5. Install the uploaded image template with a desired name.
+5. Install the uploaded image template in the "Template" Tab.
-6. Follow the required steps of the image module to deploy the website by navigating to the website images subfolder or Apache2 vhost created for this image template.
+6. Navigate to your uploaded folder `example.domain/_image/FOLDERNAME/` with your web browser and follow the website images instruction or create necessary files depending on the deployed website image and its instructions.
+You can find the installed Image Website now in the "Installed" Tab of the Administrator Module.

 ### Method 3: Upload Manually

 1. Login to your web server with FTP/SFTP.
 2. Unpack the required Site Modules folder.
-3. Move the extracted folder containing the files like `version.php` to the `_image` directory of the BugfishCMS installation.
-	- Use only alphanumeric characters for the deployment folder.
+3. Move the extracted folder containing the files like `version.php` to the `_image` directory of the BugfishCMS installation. (like _image/MODNAME/version.php).
+Use only alphanumeric characters for the deployment folder.
 Official modules often use an underscore at the start, this is okay.
-4. Navigate to your uploaded folder `example.domain/_image/FOLDERNAME/htdocs/` with your web browser and follow the website images instruction or create necessary files depending on the deployed website image and its instructions.
+4. Navigate to your uploaded folder `example.domain/_image/FOLDERNAME/` with your web browser and follow the website images instruction or create necessary files depending on the deployed website image and its instructions.
+You can find the installed Image Website now in the "Installed" Tab of the Administrator Module.

 ## Example Module